poppy-project/poppy-docs/en/installation/install-zeroconf.md

 # Zeroconf / Bonjour
-[Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking) also called Bonjour (name of Apple implementation) is set of technologies that allow more easily communication between computers without configuration.
+[Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking) also called **Bonjour** (name of Apple implementation) or **Avahi** (name of Linux implementation), is a set of technologies that allow more easily communication between computers without configuration.

 To be short:
 - It makes able to reach the robot on your local network **without** having to know its IP address
 - It makes able to connect the robot to your computer directly with an Ethernet wire **without using a router**, and without a DHCP server.

-> **Info** Zeroconf is not mandatory on your computer to use Poppy robots, it is strongly recommended, and the documentation will assume it is installed.
+> **Info** Zeroconf is not mandatory on your computer to use Poppy robots, but it is strongly recommended, and the documentation will assume it is installed.
 Otherwise replace all *poppy.local* occurrences by the IP address of the robot given by your router.

 ## Installation